All Products

 1. In the left-side navigation pane, choose Identities > Roles.

-2. On the Roles page, find the RAM role that you want to manage.
+2. On the Roles page, find the target RAM role.

-3. Click the name of the RAM role to go to the RAM role details page.
-On the page that appears, click Grant Permission on the Permissions tab.
-Alternatively, you can click Grant Permission in the Actions column of the RAM role.
+3. Click Grant Permission on the right of the RAM role, or click the role name to go to the role details page and click Grant Permission in the Permission Management area.

-You can click the role name in the RAM role list to go to the role details page.
-On the Permissions tab, you can view the policies that are attached to the RAM role.
+You can click a role name in the role list to go to the role details page.
+On the Permissions tab, you can view the attached permission policies.

 image